Configuring Cheerio

 Parsing HTML with parse5

-By default, Cheerio uses the parse5
+By default, Cheerio uses the parse5 parser for HTML

-is an excellent project that rigorously conforms to the HTML
+documents. parse5 is an excellent project that rigorously conforms to the HTML

 standard.
 However, if you need to modify parsing options for HTML input, you may

-pass an extra object to .load()
+pass an extra object to .load():

 const cheerio = require('cheerio');